micheles/micheles.github.io/author.md

 [GEM](http://www.globalquakemodel.org/), a non-profit company specialized on earthquakes and seismic risk assessment.
 I am now the maintainer of the Openquake Engine and I am working full time on it.

+PS: usually I do not dress up as nicely as in the picture!